What You Should Know

 - The app allows you to digitally sign the compact; select "Show/Hide Compact."
 Once you select "I Agree," the app will remember your choice.

-The boxes in the ReopenCU app are updated once you finish the safety training, sign the compact, and take a Columbia Test and Trace program covid-19 test.
+The boxes in the ReopenCU app are updated once you finish the compliance steps, following the timeline described for each.

 Settings and Notifications